jupyterlab/jupyterlab-data-explorer/docs/development.md

 $ jlpm run build:jupyter:watch
 ```

-which will launch the [JupyterLab][jupyterlab] environment and automatically update the running lab extension upon recompilation changes.
+which will launch the [JupyterLab][jupyterlab] environment and automatically update the running lab environment upon recompilation changes.

 ## Update